75lb/command-line-args/README.md

 Returns an object containing all the values and flags set on the command line.
 By default it parses the global [`process.argv`](https://nodejs.org/api/process.html#process_process_argv) array.

 **Kind**: instance method of <code>[CommandLineArgs](#exp_module_command-line-args--CommandLineArgs)</code>
+**Throws**:

+- if the user specifies an unknown option
+- if an option definition is missing the required `name` property
+- if an option definition has a `type` property that's not a function

 | Param | Type | Description |
 | --- | --- | --- |